 - While the review process is broken into cycles, proposals will be accepted throughout the year.
 We anticipate that each review cycle will identify approximately 10 proposals for funding.

 - If you have questions, please contact firstname.lastname@example.org.

 Proposal Review Process

-- Round 1 Review: Executive Committee
+- First Review: Steering Committee

-- Proposals not selected for further consideration will be returned to the Steering Committees with feedback from the Executive Committee.
+- Proposals not selected for consideration by the Oversight Committee will be returned to the author(s) with feedback from the Steering and Executive Committees.

-- Round 2 Review: Oversight Committee
+- Third Review: Oversight Committee

-- The Oversight Committee will present its recommendations to the committee chair, Executive Vice President and Provost Nicholas P. Jones.
+- The Oversight Committee will present its recommendations to the Committee Chair, Executive Vice President and Provost Nicholas P. Jones.

 - The winning proposals will be publicized in Penn State Today.